Dockbox-OSS/Hartshorn/README.md

 }
 ```

-Injection is performed on managed components.
-A component is considered managed if it is annotated with the `@Component` annotation, or a stereotype annotation that is annotated with `@Component`, such as `@Service`.
+Managed components are where injections take place.
+Components annotated with `@Component` or a stereotype annotation annotated with `@Component`, such as `@Service`, are considered managed.

 ```java
 @Service